How to Sell a House from Out of State: Long-Distance Guide

 Step 4 — Assessment: The company schedules a walkthrough of the property (sometimes virtually) to evaluate its condition, usually within 24 to 48 hours.

-Step 5 — Firm offer: The company makes a firm offer (usually within 24 hours, sometimes on-site after the walkthrough) which you can accept or decline.
+Step 5 — Firm offer: The company makes a firm offer (usually within 24 hours, sometimes on-site after the walkthrough) that you can accept or decline.
 Most of these companies will not negotiate on price, so the offer is a take-it-or-leave-it scenario.

 Step 6 — Closing: If you accept the offer, you and the company will each sign the contract, and closing will begin.
-Some companies offer a large deposit and a few may even pay for the home upfront.
+Some companies offer a large deposit, and a few may even pay for the home upfront.

 Step 7 — Payment: The seller receives payment quickly, typically within seven days to a few weeks.
 This can vary by company, and sellers who work with a house-buying company often enjoy flexibility in selecting a move-out date that works for them.